Goldenkrew3000/Hojuix/README.md

 # Sub-Projects
 - OS - Hojuix for x86_64 (The main project)
-- PiOS - Experiments with OSDev on AArch64 (Specifically for Raspberry Pi 3/4)
+- PiOS - Experiments with OSDev on AArch64 (Specifically for Raspberry Pi 3/4, only used for referencing)
-- RiscV - My personal exploration into RiscV (RV64, eventually under OpenSBI)
+- RiscV - My personal exploration into RiscV (RV64, abandoned)

 # Notes
 - Libk is currently built separate from the 64 bit kernel, but does not have to be moved